NOAA-ORR-ERD/PyGnome/InstallingWithAnaconda.rst

 **NOTES:**

-Be sure to get the python2 version of Anaconda. py_gnoe is currently only python 2 compatible.
+Be sure to get the python2 version of Anaconda. py_gnome is currently only python 2 compatible.

-Anaconda (and miniconda?) can be installed in either single-user or multi-user mode:
+Anaconda (and miniconda) can be installed in either single-user or multi-user mode:

 https://docs.continuum.io/anaconda/install

-We (and Continuum) recommend single-user mode -- that way, administrator privileges are not required for either initial installation or maintaining the system.
+We (and Anaconda) recommend single-user mode -- that way, administrator privileges are not required for either initial installation or maintaining the system.

 Windows:
 ........